call us630-584-4800

 If you are facing drug possession charges, Goostree Law Group is here to help.
 Attorney Jeff Muntz handles our criminal defense cases, and he fights hard for the rights and interests of each client he serves.
-Jeff is a former DuPage County prosecutor, and he has an in-depth understanding of how the local counties prosecute drug crimes cases.
+Jeff is a former DuPage County prosecutor, and he has an in-depth understanding of how local county officials prosecute drug crimes cases.
 Jeff works closely with his clients, taking the time to thoroughly assess their circumstances and identify any and all weaknesses in the case against them.
 This allows him to put together the most effective defense to mitigate the circumstances as much as possible.

 We have helped many clients achieve positive case results when facing criminal charges.
 In one notable case in DeKalb County, misdemeanor drug paraphernalia charges against our client were dismissed due to lack of proof.